sroberts/sroberts.github.io/_posts/2016-01-04-introduction-to-dfir-the-beginning.md

 - Not everyone needs to have the same skills.
 It's ok to have an affinity for a one skill and struggle a bit more with another.
 - DFIR teams must focus on complimentary skills.
 If you have a team strong in memory forensics perhaps you want your next hire to be a strong malware analyst.
 No one person can be an expert in everything, but your team should have strength across the board.

-## What's Next?

-Originally I planned on making this one big post but too many people recommended too many great resources and things spiraled out of control.
-Instead I'm dividing this up into separate posts.
-First we'll start with the _technical skills_ then move on to _soft skills_ which are less technical, but still important (sometimes even more so).
-Just like the _DFIR Skills_ section above I'll have a video, link tool, book, and person for each.

-Yeah... that's a lot.
-A post once a day for the next 10 business days.
-Hopefully it'll be a great set of resources for newbies and long time practitioners alike.
-No DFIR knows it all, so there's always a chance to learn.